zstephens/exogene/README.md

 `    -i /path/to/hg38.fa \ `
 `    -o /path/to/hg38_plus_viral.fa`

+If you wish to use viral reference sequences different than what Exogene uses by default, you can use the `-v` input option to specify a fasta file of viral genomes.
+Exogene expects that contigs are named in the following format:

+`>accession_id full_name`

+For example: `>NC_009334 Human herpesvirus 4, complete genome.`

 ### Running Exogene-SR (with BAM input)

 `/home/Exogene-SR.sh \ `
 `    -b input.bam \ `
 `    -r hg38_plus_viral.fa \ `
 `    -o outDir/`

+If custom viral sequences were used, the `-v` input option will be required.

 ### Running Exogene-SR (with FQ input)